mnovak1/JenkinsOnPullRequests/README.md

 ## Requirements

+The scripts require your Jenkins environment to have the following installed:
+- bash
+- curl

 It requires the following Jenkins plugins:
 - Description Setter https://wiki.jenkins-ci.org/display/JENKINS/Description+Setter+Plugin
 - XTrigger http://wiki.jenkins-ci.org/display/JENKINS/XTrigger+Plugin

 It obviously also requires Git and GitHub plugins at Jenkins.
-It also uses shell-scripts, so your Jenkins environment better have access to bash.

 ## Instructions